SSlime-s/honryu-tauri/README.md

 Windows 11, macOS, Linux (not wayland)

-but I only tested on Windows 11
+but I only tested on Windows 11 and **recommend** using it on Windows 11.

+Notice: On macOS, application windows cannot span across multiple screens by default, so they can only be displayed on a specific display.